 - Transfer your pension plan into a LIRA when you leave a job.

-- Funds are held in a LIRA tax-free.
+- Funds are held in a LIRA tax-free, but you’ll pay taxes on the money when you withdraw it.

-- You can’t make contributions to a LIRA after you’ve transferred them.
+- You can’t make contributions to a LIRA after you’ve transferred the funds.

 - Convert your funds into a retirement account or annuity when you retire.